Introduction

 Soil Conditions

-- Absorption Characteristics: Soil types with poor percolation rates might require more advanced and costly septic systems, such as mound or sand filter systems.
+- Absorption Characteristics: Poorly draining soil may necessitate more advanced, costly septic systems, such as mound or sand filter systems.

 Water Table Levels

-- System Design Considerations: High water table areas may require specialized system designs to prevent groundwater contamination, which can increase costs.
+- System Design Considerations: High water tables may require specialized designs to prevent contamination, raising costs further.

 Accessibility and Terrain

-- Site Access: Properties in remote or difficult-to-access locations may face higher costs due to transportation challenges and the need for specialized equipment.
+- Site Access: Properties in remote locations may incur higher costs due to transportation challenges and the need for specialized equipment.

-- Terrain Impact: Hilly or rocky terrain can complicate installation and increase labor costs.
+- Terrain Impact: Hilly or rocky landscapes can complicate installation, leading to increased labor expenses.

 Regional Availability of Resources